Skip to content

 bash

-structyl restore py # uv sync
+structyl restore py # uv sync --all-extras

 structyl restore ts # pnpm install --frozen-lockfile